Sacrificial Living – Sermon on Romans 12:1-8

 Paul reminds us that a Christian’s transformation requires an entire mindset change.
 We have to start thinking differently in order to grow into our new identities as children of God.
 We have to get our minds right, and that means getting our hearts in the right place.

-So the first step in living a sacred life in a secular world is humility.
+So the first characteristic of living a sacred life in a secular world is humility.

 “By God’s grace,” Paul writes, “don’t think of yourselves more highly than you ought to think.”
 In other words, beware the sin of pride.
 It’s an easy trap to fall into.
 After all, if Christ has set us apart as a chosen people, doesn’t that make us better than everyone else?
 Well, no. It doesn’t.
 Being part of the Body of Christ is less about privilege and more about responsibility.